Patching and Upgrading ESXi using ESXCLI commands20 Jul 2016 by 6

 If all goes according to plan, you should see something similar to the output in Figure 5.

-Step 6 – Take the host out of maintenance mode and reboot it if prompted to do so.
+Step 6 – Take the host out of maintenance mode and reboot it when prompted to do so.

 The video coming up next illustrates the whole process from start to finish.